grades 9-12 principles

 Student Outcomes: Students are introduced to the foundational concepts of computer science and challenged to explore how computing and technology can impact the world.
 More than a traditional introduction to programming, it is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing so all students understand how these concepts are transforming the world we live in.

-Your next step: Applications for our 2021-22 Code.org Professional Learning Program for Computer Science Principles are open!
-All summer workshops will be virtual this year, but we hope to host the academic year workshops in person.
+Your next step: Applications for our 2022-23 Code.org Professional Learning Program for Computer Science will open January 2022!

 can't find what you need?